microsoft/language-server-protocol/protocol.md

 	 */
 	insertTextFormat?: InsertTextFormat;
 	/**
-	 * Whether automatic relative indentation fixes are applied to a multi-line insert text.
+	 * Determines whether automatic relative indentation fixes are applied to a multi-line insert text.
 	 * This option applies to both the `insertText` property and the `newText` property
 	 * of a provided `textEdit`.
 	 *